 The absentee ballot count is mercifully over.

-Townsley said the county's total election results -- including provisional ballots that still must be counted -- will be completed by Friday.
+Townsley is expected to update reporters at noon on the status of the absentee tabulation.
+She said the county's total election results -- including provisional ballots that still must be counted -- will be completed by Friday.

 Florida remains the only state in the union not to declare its presidential winner, and several tight local elections hang in the balance.

 The fallout has left Florida the final much-mocked but blank spot on the long-decided Electoral College map.